FZJ-JSC/JUBE/docs/advanced.rst

 As you can see the jobfile is very general and several parameter will be used for replacement.
 By using a general jobfile and the substitution mechanism you can control your jobsystem directly out of your *JUBE* input file.

-The submit command is a normal *Shell* command so there are no special tags needed.
+The submit command is a normal *Shell* command so there are no special *JUBE* tags to submit a job.

 There are two new attributes:

-  * ``done_file`` inside the ``<do>`` allows you set a filename/path which should be used by the jobfile to mark the end of execution. *JUBE* doesn't when the job ends. normally it will return when the *Shell* command was finished.
+  * ``done_file`` inside the ``<do>`` allows you set a filename/path to a file which should be used by the jobfile to mark the end of execution. *JUBE* doesn't know when the job ends.
+    Normally it will return when the *Shell* command was finished.
 When using a jobsystem we had to wait until the jobfile was executed.
 If *JUBE* found a
     ``<do>`` containing a ``done_file`` attribute *JUBE* will return directly and will not continue automatically until the ``done_file`` exists.
 If you want to check the current status of your running steps and continue the benchmark process if possible you can type::

        >>> jube continue benchmark_run

-    This will continue your benchmark execution.
+    This will continue your benchmark execution. the position of the ``done_file`` is relativly seen to the work directory.
   * ``work_dir`` can be used to change the sandbox work directory of a step.
 In normal cases *JUBE* checks that every work directory get a unique name.
 When changing the directory the user must select a unique name by his own.
 For example he can use ``$jube_benchmark_id`` and ``$jube_wp_id`` which are *JUBE* internal parameter and will expand to the current benchmark and workpackage id.
 Files and directories out of a given
     ``<fileset>`` will be copied to the new work directory.
 Other automatic links, like the dependency links, will not be created!